Wheest/wheest.github.io/_posts/2026-02-03-post_punk_press_glenn_gibson.md

 **Starting to develop its own scene?**

 _Yes.
-Simple Minds was one of the first ones.
+Simple Minds were one of the first ones.
 I went to see them playing in bars.
 I think they had already signed a contract with a record company at this point, so they were starting to move beyond that, but there were a lot of other ones coming up behind them._

-**There are probably quite a lot of bands that people would be surprised to hear came out of the Scottish scene because the accent or dialect doesn't necessarily come across.**
+**There are probably quite a lot of bands that folk would be surprised to hear came out of the Scottish scene because the accent or dialect doesn't necessarily come across.**